fravila08/PokemonPortfolio/README.md

   touch .env
 ```

-- The following commanda will be used to run the React portion of the project.
+- The following commands will be used to run the React portion of the project.

 ```bash
   cd portfolio_front
   npm install
   npm run build
 ```
 - Then create your database using PostgreSQL.
-We will use to install postgres, then we will enter postgres and create the portfolio database.
+We will use brew to install postgres, then we will enter postgres and create the portfolio database.
 ```bash
     brew doctor
     brew update